-- 1. Ensure all staff are aware of their responsibilities to address and report incidents of homophobia, racism, disability harassment, sexual and gender bullying, and religious harassment. - 2.
-Encourage equal participation for all in all aspects of school life by actively promoting opportunities fairly in lessons and through other media to which all students have access.
+- Ensure opportunities are offered to skilled and talented staff whilst implementing strategies to retain the breath of appropriate skills and expertise and the stability to ensure high standards are maintained. - 2.
+Ensure all staff are aware of their responsibilities to address and report incidents of homophobia, racism, disability harassment, sexual and gender bullying, and religious harassment. - 3.
+Encourage equal participation for all in all aspects of school life by actively promoting opportunities fairly in and out of lessons and through other media to which all students have access.

-Date of Publication Autumn 2018
+Date of Publication of Equalities objectives Autumn 2022